-A petition to reopen the record for additional evidence will be favorably acted upon by the full Commission only when it appears to the Commission that such course is absolutely necessary and advisable and also when the party requesting the same is able to conform to the rules prevailing in the courts of this State for the introduction of after-discovered evidence.
+A petition on review will be favorably acted upon only when the party requesting the same is able to conform to the rules prevailing in the courts of this State for the introduction of after-discovered evidence.

-Rule 3.4 Oral Argument
+3.4 Oral Argument. -

-A party may request oral argument at the time of application for review.
+A party may request oral argument at the time of the request for review and the Commission may grant it subject to whatever terms and conditions the Commissioners apply to the case.
 Otherwise, the review shall proceed on the record.